Read & Investigate

 Are these scripture or historical?

 If this is new to you or if the Bible is new to you, then I don't recommend investigating the scriptural validity of these books right away.
+You need to be able to decern what matches with the existing scriptures and what is completely false.
+Many book come from gnostic and jewish mystic beliefs that are profoundly unbiblical, so it's important to know the story before trying to piece together the extra detials in these other books.

 There is a great many reasons why these could be inspired scripture, but you can get lost in that and people automatically discount them as the historical documents that they are.
 You may need to back up, forget that other countries keep these books in their canons and just remember that this is the history books of the people in the Bible.
 That's pretty cool and a great reason to read them!